RosettaCommons/documentation/internal_documentation/pull-requests.md

 ##Tutorial

-A tutorial is available as PDF slides [[https://drive.google.com/file/d/1NTTcCi_FilNuyq8w16tYbLHsc8JjVcP5/view?usp=sharing here]] and a recording should be available on the WinterRosettaCon 2021 wiki page.
+A tutorial is available as PDF slides ([[https://drive.google.com/file/d/1NTTcCi_FilNuyq8w16tYbLHsc8JjVcP5/view?usp=sharing]]) and a recording should be available on the WinterRosettaCon 2021 wiki page.

 ##See Also